-This trail is totally worth it, but make sure you are ready for a lot of people because this is so close to a bunch of cities it gets a ton of traffic even on less than ideal days.
+This loop is totally worth it, but make sure you are ready for a lot of people because this is so close to a bunch of cities it gets a ton of traffic even on less-than-ideal days.
 Do not let this deter you, as this is a classic run.
 Just be sure to get an early start.

 This is a popular rock climbing spot.
 Do not throw things off of the cliffs.

 Check out Mountain Project's Shennendoah National Park climbing beta

 if you're interested in climbing in the park.